Battle of Orgreave

-71 picketers were charged with riot and 24 with violent disorder.
+Seventy-one picketers were charged with riot and 24 with violent disorder.
 At the time, riot was punishable by life imprisonment.
 The trials collapsed when the evidence given by the police was deemed "unreliable".
 Gareth Peirce, who acted as solicitor for some of the pickets, said that the charge of riot had been used "to make a public example of people, as a device to assist in breaking the strike", while Michael Mansfield called it "the worst example of a mass frame-up in this country this century".

 In June 1991, the SYP paid £425,000 in compensation to 39 miners for assault, wrongful arrest, unlawful detention and malicious prosecution.

-Following the 2016 inquest verdict into the 1989 Hillsborough disaster, previously censored documents suggesting links between the actions of senior SYP officers at both incidents were published.
-This led to renewed calls for a public inquiry to be held into the actions of the police at Orgreave.
+A new inquiry was set up in 2025 to investigate the event.